aliasgharchakera/thekedaar-hatao/README.md

 ## Tech Stack
 ### Thekedaar Hatao uses Flutter for the frontend and Django Rest Framework for the backend.
 The application is available on both Android and iOS.
+### The backend API is hosted at https://aliasgharchakara.pythonanywhere.com/
+### The frontend compiled APK is available at https://github.com/aliasgharchakera/SE-Spring23-Project/tree/master/releases/app-release.apk

 ## Features
 ### Thekedaar Hatao offers the following features: